-Farmington to spend $21 million on downtown projects
+Farmington to spend $21 million on MRA projects

 FARMINGTON — The city of Farmington will spend approximately $21 million on two major downtown projects that officials say will change the appearance of the area.